Asthma Treatment and Monitoring

 When hearing the phrase asthma, what comes to mind?
 If you’re an advanced practice registered nurse (APRN) with prescriptive authority, you’ve definitely heard of asthma before.
 Even as a nurse or maybe before nursing school, conversations about prescription drug use and respiratory health existed every so often.

 Presently, patients seek guidance and information on various health topics from APRNs, including medication management and respiratory health.
-The information in this course will serve as a valuable resource for APRNs with prescriptive authority of all specialties, education levels, and backgrounds, to learn more about medications that can treat and manage asthma.
+The information in this course will serve as a valuable resource for APRNs with prescriptive authority across all specialties, education levels, and backgrounds to learn more about medications that can treat and manage asthma.

 Defining Asthma